Pastors: Build Your Retirement with Your Pocket Change

 Acorns has three different investment options.
 One is Acorn Core, a basic investment plan.
 The second is Acorns Core + Acorns Later, an IRA.
 The third option is Acorns Core + Acorns Later + Acorns Spends, which adds a checking account.
 When I first began, they only had the basic plan available.
 I don’t use the others.
 Whenever I’ve needed to dig into my money (and I have twice), the process was simple.
 Enter the amount you want to withdraw, and it is deposited into your checking account with 2-3 days.
 No hassles.
 No problems.

 The referral plan Acorns offers is nice.
 For every person you refer to Acorns, and they open an account, Acorns invests $5.00 into your account.
 I’ve done that several times and they do deposit it immediately.
-In fact, if you open an account through the links on this page, you will receive a $5.00 bonus just for opening an account and I will receive a $5.00 referral bonus, too.
+If you create an account through a link on this page, I’ll also receive an investment.

 Regardless of whether your church helps you with a retirement plan or not, using Acorns is a smart move for pastors.
 It’s a “set it and forget it” plan.
 Acorns may not ever grow as large as some other investment offerings but it can provide a good supplemental retirement plan.
 The round-ups are basically investing your pocket change.
 But the return is much better than putting your change in a glass jar.